Construction and Classification of Holomorphic Vertex Operator Algebras: Schellekens' list

-and plug this decomposition into the second set of equations in Theorem \ref{scheq}.
-Introducing coordinates on $h$ we obtain a large system of linear equations for the $m_{\lambda}$ which by the existence of $V$ has a solution in the non-negative integers.
-We can reduce the number of variables $m_{\lambda}$ by identifying the modules $L_{k,\lambda}$ which become isomorphic under exchange of isomorphic simple components of $g$.
-The resulting reduced system still has a solution in $\Z_{\geq 0}$.
+Since the polynomials $S_{V_1}^j$ are also known we can write down the second set of equations in Theorem \ref{scheq} explicitly.
+By equating coefficients we obtain a system of linear equations for the $m_{\lambda}$ which, by the existence of $V$, has a solution in the non-negative integers.
+We can define an equivalence relation on the weights of $\mathfrak{g}$ by identifying weights which become equal after a permutation of isomorphic components of $\mathfrak{g}$.
+Then the linear system for the $m_{\lambda}$ gives a reduced system for the multiplicities $m_{[\lambda]} = \sum_{\mu \in [\lambda]} m_{\mu}$ of the classes $[\lambda]$.
+This system still has a solution in $\Z_{\geq 0}$.